-Alan’s talk showed us how to convert a ”LINDOW” wheel cutting engine to fully automatic indexing and feed.
+In 2013 Alan White gave a talk to the Branch on how to convert a ”LINDOW” wheel cutting engine to fully automatic indexing and feed.

 The Lindow is a sturdy machine imported from America by Malcolm Wild it uses conventional indexing and manual feed/return of the cutting tool.
 This method requires concentration and is open to error especially on unusual and high wheel counts.